Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Age Estimation

 \subsection{Kepler-91 Red Giant Time-Series}

-We now compare spectrum estimation using the LS and \texttt{mtNUFFT} periodograms by applying them to a Kepler light curve of a solar-like oscillator.
-We use the same Kepler-91 red giant case study we have been using throughout this paper.
-For the comparison, we use the following procedure:
+We now compare power spectrum estimation using the LS and \texttt{mtNUFFT} periodograms by applying them to same Kepler-91 red giant case study that has been used throughout this paper.
+We use the following procedure:

-\begin{enumerate} \item Compute the LS and \texttt{mtNUFFT} periodograms of the time-series \item Analyze the two spectral estimates using the \texttt{PBjam}\footnote{\url{https://github.com/grd349/PBjam}} \citep{nielson_2021} package that measures the frequencies of the radial ($l=0$) and quadropole ($l=2$) oscillation modes of the red giant to infer fundamental stellar properties like mass, radius, and age \item Compare the efficiency and accuracy of stellar property inference in step \eqref{item:pbjam} for the two spectral estimates \end{enumerate} The above procedure directly applies \texttt{PBjam} to both the LS and \texttt{mtNUFFT} spectral estimates.
+\begin{enumerate} \item Compute the LS and \texttt{mtNUFFT} periodograms of the stellar light curve \item Estimate the radial ($l=0$) and quadropole ($l=2$) mode parameters of the star by analyzing the two power spectrum estimates using the \texttt{PBjam} peakbagging package \item Estimate the stellar mass and radius using the above two sets of mode parameter estimates and scaling relations; then infer stellar age \item Compare the efficiency, accuracy, and precision of mode and stellar parameter inference (steps \ref{item:pbjam} and \ref{item:pbjam_stellar_infer}) using the two power spectrum estimates \end{enumerate}

+The above procedure directly applies \texttt{PBjam} to both the LS and \texttt{mtNUFFT} power spectrum estimates.
 While this seems straightforward, there are several statistical assumptions involved that we need to address.
 We can understand these assumptions by examining the steps involved in \texttt{PBjam} analysis.
-At its core, \texttt{PBjam} uses a Bayesian approach to fit a solar-like asteroseismic model to the power spectral estimate of a light curve.
-It obtains the posterior distribution given the likelihood and the prior distribution where $\bm{\theta}$ represents the set of parameters of a solar-like power spectrum model, e.g., Equation \eqref{eq:astero_model}, $D$ is the data that includes the SNR spectral estimate.
+At its core, \texttt{PBjam} uses a Bayesian approach to fit a solar-like asteroseismic model to the power spectrum estimate of a light curve.
+It obtains the posterior distribution given the likelihood and the prior distribution

+where $\bm{\theta}$ represents the set of parameters of the asteroseismic model (e.g., Equation \ref{eq:astero_model}), and $D$ is the data that includes the SNR power spectrum estimate.
 The lightkurve\footnote{\url{https://github.com/lightkurve/lightkurve}} package \citep{lightkurve_2018} generates this SNR estimate by dividing the periodogram power by an estimate of the background (a flattened periodogram).
-For more details on the preprocessing, refer to \cite{lightkurve_2018}. \texttt{PBjam} automates this procedure in three major steps:
+For more details on the preprocessing, refer to \cite{lightkurve_2018}.

+\texttt{PBjam} automates Bayesian fitting of oscillations in three major steps: \texttt{KDE}, \texttt{Asy\_peakbag}, and \texttt{Peakbag}.
+The first step computes a kernel density estimate (KDE) of the prior $P(\bm{\theta})$ using $\bm{\theta}$ fits to a sample of 13,288 Kepler stars.
+Figure 3 in \citealt{nielson_2021} shows the distribution of $\bm{\theta}$ for this sample.
+The prior essentially constrains $T_\mathrm{eff}$, $\Delta \nu$, $\nu_\mathrm{max}$, and a few other parameters to incorporate information on how mode frequencies of stars change with different evolutionary stages.